Energy correlations of non-integrable Ising models: The scaling limit in the cylinder: The renormalized expansion

-\begin{remark} As discussed in Section \ref{sec:3.1.3} below, the operators $\cL_\E$ and $\cR_\E$ will be applied to the edge part of (the sourceless part of) the effective potential, whose effective scaling dimension is better by one as compared to the corresponding `bulk scaling dimension', see Remark \ref{importremmE} below and, in particular, \eqref{defscaldimwithm}.
-In other words, denoting by $V_\Lambda^{(h)}$ the kernel of the sourceless part of the effective potential $\cV^{(h)}$, and by $(V_\B^{(h)})_{n,p}$ and $(V_\E^{(h)})_{n,p}$ the $(n,p)$-restrictions of its bulk and edge parts (defined via \eqref{eq:3.1.4} and \eqref{eq:3.1.4bis}), we have that the scaling dimension of $(V_\B^{(h)})_{n,p}$ is $2-n/2-p$, while the effective scaling dimension of $(V_\E^{(h)})_{n,p}$ is $1-n/2-p$, which is $0$ for $(n,p)=(2,0)$ and negative otherwise.
-The rationale behind the definition \eqref{defcLE.1} is that $\cL_\E$, when acting on $(V_\E^{(h)})_{n,p}$, returns a non-trivial output only in the case that $1-n/2-p=0$ (corresponding to the edge marginal contributions).
+\begin{remark} As discussed in Section \ref{sec:3.1.3} below, the operators $\cL_\E$ and $\cR_\E$ will be applied to the edge part of (the sourceless part of) the effective potential, whose effective scaling dimension is better by one as compared to the corresponding `bulk scaling dimension'.
+The intuition behind this improvement in the edge vs bulk scaling dimension is very simple, and is based on the general expression $d-n\Delta_\phi-p$ for the scaling dimension discussed in footnote \ref{scaldim}.
+For edge contributions, which are localized along the one-dimensional boundary of the cylinder, the effective spatial dimension to be used is $d=1$ rather than $d=2$.
+Using the fact that the scaling dimension of $\phi$ is $\Delta_\phi=1/2$ also along the boundary, we find that the scaling dimension of an `edge kernel' of order $(n,p)$ is $1-n/2-p$, see \eqref{defscaldimwithm} in Remark \ref{importremmE} below.
+The rationale behind the definition \eqref{defcLE.1} is that $\cL_\E$, when acting on an edge kernel of order $(n,p)$, returns a non-trivial output only in the case that $1-n/2-p=0$, corresponding to the edge marginal contributions.
 The key cancellation \eqref{keycancellationedge} tells us that the edge marginal contributions vanish. \end{remark}

 {\bf The action of $\cL_\B$ and $\cR_\B$ on the effective source term.}

 Consider a kernel $B:\mathcal M_\Lambda\times\cX_\Lambda\to \mathbb R$ such that $B_{n,p,0}=0$ for all $n\in2\mathbb N$ and $p=0,1,2$ (see item \ref{itemii:dop} after \eqref{eq:3.1.4} for the definition of $B_{n,p,m}$ with $m\ge 0$).
 We define the action of the `bulk-localization' and `bulk-renormalization' operators $\cL_\B$ and $\cR_\B$ on $B$ as follows: